 NU Archives provides online access to materials created by, for, and about Northwest University.
 The NU Archives are highly respectful of intellectual property rights and make every effort to ensure that we have appropriate rights to provide online access to our digital collections.
 Every effort is made to assess the copyright status of all materials and to ensure that the Archives’ use is in full compliance with U.S. copyright law.

 For guidance on use of materials from NU Archives in accordance with copyright laws including Fair Use, the following resources may be consulted:

 NU Archives makes many materials available to the public but restricts access to some materials, in accordance with copyright and privacy laws.
 Most materials fall under one of three levels of access.

 We either own the copyright or have permission from the rights holder to archive a copy for personal use.

-Default for Scholarship (except Syllabi), NU History (except Press Clippings), Events and Photos (except chapel recordings), Independent Collections, and NU Publications.
+Default for Scholarship (except Syllabi), NU History (except Press Clippings), Events and Photos (except chapel recordings), Independent Collections (except Pentecostal Collection), and NU Publications.

 This original work is protected by copyright.
 Copyright is retained by the author(s).
 Works may be viewed, downloaded, or printed, but not reproduced or distributed without author(s) permission.

 Copyrighted material with no explicit permission to reproduce.
 Bibliographic information may or may not be visible.
 We are relying on fair use rules to provide the material.
 Available for on-campus use.

 Default for Chapel Recordings, Pentecostal Collection, Press Clippings, and Syllabi.